mert-cemri/autoevolve/custom_search/README.md

 Generates N independent evolutionary lineages and evolves each linearly.

 **Algorithm:**
-1. Create N variants from initial program
+1. Create N variants from initial program (in parallel)
-2. Evolve each lineage independently for T iterations
+2. Evolve each lineage independently for T iterations (all N lineages run in parallel at each iteration)
 3. Return the best program across all lineages

 **Pros:**
-- Simple and parallelizable
+- Simple and fully parallelized
 - Good diversity through independent lineages
 - No premature convergence
+- Fast execution with parallel evaluation

 **Cons:**
 - No information sharing between lineages